 Hiring teams have historically operated mostly on gut and intuition rather than data, contributing to decision fatigue.
-That’s despite other teams such as finance and sales having powerful tools for data collection and analysis that help them do their jobs better.
-So why not recruiting?
+That’s despite other teams such as finance and sales having powerful platforms that help them do their jobs better.
+So why not recruiting analytics?
 One reason is data hygiene.

 Data hygiene is the steps you take to ensure that your data is complete, up-to-date, and not duplicative.
 The cleaner your data, the better your reports.
 In recruiting, data hygiene can include standardizing naming conventions for sources, closing job requisitions after a hire, and updating candidate status (e.g., ‘rejected’), among other things.

 Conventional wisdom says that recruiting analytics is a visualization problem.
 You have a lot of information in your applicant tracking system (ATS), and the trick is presenting it in a way that you can use.